Pressure Washers Buyer's Guide

 Electrical Power

 Should you only have a domestic power supply I.e. 13A 230V then the maximum kW rating you are capable of running is 2400 Watts or 2.4kW.
-Should you need a higher kW rated unit for your cleaning requirements, then we advise you contact an electrician to calculate your needs and suitable power supply.
-This may also include 3 phase, which has the most electrical power and performance available converted into efficient usability.
+Should you need a higher kW-rated unit for your cleaning requirements, then we advise you to contact an electrician to calculate your needs and a suitable power supply.
+This may also include 3-phase, which has the most electrical power and performance available converted into efficient usability.

 Pressure Washer Health and Safety